CTRLxT/ctrlxt_quantum_os/README.md

 ## Development Status

-This project is in the initial development phase.
+This project is in the initial development phase with the following components under active development:

+- Core quantum entanglement framework
+- Portal creation and management systems
+- Quantum Ocular Processing Unit
+- The Thirteenth Node integration
+- Resonant frequency mapping implementation